mtn/hugrid-blog/README.md

 # Hugridway

 Hugridway is a [hugo](https://github.com/spf13/hugo) theme that allows for easy generation of rich, grid-styled blogs.
-It is a derivative work, built on top of the original [hugrid](https://github.com/aerohub/hugrid) and [hemingway2](https://github.com/beli3ver/hemingway2).
+It is a derivative work, built on top of the original [hugrid](https://github.com/aerohub/hugrid) and (defunct) [hemingway2](https://github.com/beli3ver/hemingway2).

 ## Getting Started